Vineet-modus-git/ocr_outputs/output/sezalm_01102025163833_Final_DRHP/sezalm_01102025163833_Final_DRHP_page_138.md

 (iv) **Technical Qualification:** Ensuring compliance with technical requirements and participating in demonstrations, if needed.

-(v) **Price Bid Evaluation:** Competing on cost-effectiveness, financial viability, and past project performance.
+(v) **Price Bid Evaluation:** Competing on cost-effectiveness, financial viability, and past project performance

 (vi) **Order Allocation & Project Execution:** Receiving the Letter of Award (LOA), ensuring timely installation, and providing post-installation training.